RaihanOcean/lazycommit/README.md

 #### model

-Default: `llama-3.1-8b-instant`
+Default: `llama-3.3-70b-versatile`

 The Groq model to use for generating commit messages.
 Available models include:
-- `llama-3.1-8b-instant` (default) - Fast, efficient for conventional commits
+- `llama-3.3-70b-versatile` (default) - Fast, efficient for conventional commits
-- `llama-3.1-70b-versatile` - More detailed but slower
 - `llama-3.1-120b-versatile` - Most capable but slowest

 For conventional commit generation, the 8B instant model provides the best balance of speed and quality.